Friday, December 10, 2021

 It featured new cast members, including John Cena as Dom's estranged younger brother Jakob.
 The wrestler-turned-actor was terrific in handling that role and did it very well.
 I'm slightly disappointed that Dwayne Johnson didn't show up for this movie, given what has happened with him not wanting to be in the franchise.
 That would explain a lot.

-While FAST 9 didn't give closure to the series, I'd be surprised it would have, given that the plot has its formulaic nature and the implausibility it undertook.
+While FAST 9 didn't give closure to the series, I'd be surprised it would have, seeing that the plot has its formulaic nature and the implausibility it undertook.
 Nonetheless, I consider it a semi-decent film, and it's up to the fans or non-fans to decide if they have to see it in theatres before all the sessions expire or if they will have to wait until it is on DVD, Blu-ray, iTunes and video streaming.

 Star rating: (7/10) Good Movie